Profession: Jazz Musician, Clarinetist and Bandleader

-Why Famous: Goodman, also known as the "King of Swing", was an early jazz clarinetist and band leader.
+Biography: Known as the "King of Swing", Goodman was an early jazz clarinetist and band leader.

-Through the 1930s, his band was one of the most popular in America; and their Carnegie Hall concert in 1938 has been described as "jazz's 'coming out' party to the world of 'respectable' music."
+Through the 1930s, his band was one of the most popular in America, gaining audience interest through weekly live radio broadcasts on the "Let's Dance" program.
+Popular songs include "Stompin' At The Savoy"; "Sing, Sing, Sing"; "Moonglow", and "Don't Be That Way".
+Their Carnegie Hall concert in 1938 has been described as "jazz's 'coming out' party to the world of 'respectable' music."

 - 1938-01-16 1st jazz concert held at Carnegie Hall, performed by Benny Goodman and his band

 - 1944-01-18 The Metropolitan Opera House in New York City hosts a jazz concert for the first time - performers include Louis Armstrong, Billie Holiday, Lionel Hampton, Mildred Bailey, Red Norvo, Roy Eldridge, Jack Teagarden, and Benny Goodman, via remote hook-up.

 - 1950-12-11 Paul Hindemith's Concerto for Clarinet premieres with Philadelphia Orchestra conducted by Eugene Ormandy, and Benny Goodman as soloist, at the Academy of Music

 - 1973-08-18 Drummer Gene Krupa plays for the final time with the Benny Goodman Quartet